Digital-Physics/digitalphysicsmovie/README.md

 This is a basic website for Digital Physics.
 Nothing fancy.
+Images and loading not optimized.
+Format not that great.
 No minification or obfuscation.
 Basic html js css in one html file per page.